nyousefi/Fountain/README.markdown

 ### FastFountainParser

-FastFountainParser is a proper line-by-line parser.
-The advantages to this parser are 1) less reliance on regular expressions (it should be much easier to change now) and 2) greatly improved performance.
+FastFountainParser is a redesigned line-by-line parser.
+The advantages to this parser over the previously used FountainParser are 1) less reliance on regular expressions (it should be much easier to change now) and 2) greatly improved performance.
 FastFountainParser is roughly 10 times faster than FountainParser.
+It is the default in FNScript, however you may still use the older FountainParser via using the FNParserTypeRegex option on the appropriate methods.

+### FountainWriter

+FountainWriter provides class methods to convert an FNScript into a Fountain NSString.

 ### FountainParser

 FountainParser provides class methods to read a Fountain script's title page and script body separately.
 The body is returned as an NSArray of FNElements, and the title page is returned as an NSArray of NSDictionary items.
-This class is provided for legacy purposes.
+This code is provided for legacy purposes.

-### FountainWriter
+### FountainRegexes

-FountainWriter provides class methods to convert an FNScript into a Fountain NSString.
+This file contains all the regular expressions used by FountainParser.
+It remains a part of this package because regular expressions provide the simplest route to portability.
+That said, please be aware that the regular expressions are not fully compliant with the tests, and may not be updated for a while.

 ## Installation